 For each of the temptations we’ll answer 3 questions: 1) why is the choice wrong?
 2) why is the choice attractive? and 3) how does Jesus respond?

-While the temptation to jump to from the top of a high mountain may not appear to very enticing at first glance, but it’s a temptation we all face today.
-When life gets hard or overwhelming, like Jesus, we’re very tempted to believe God has ceased to take care of us.
-Teacher: Krisan Marotta on April 14, 2021.
+While the temptation to jump to from the top of a high mountain may not appear to very enticing at first glance, it’s a temptation we all face today.
+When life gets hard or overwhelming, like Jesus, we’re very tempted to believe God has ceased to take care of us and we need to take a “leap of faith” to get back in His good graces.
+Teacher: Krisan Marotta on April 21, 2021.

 16 Matthew 5:1-3 Poor in Spirit